MicrosoftDocs/winrt-api/windows.applicationmodel.contacts/contactlistotherappreadaccess.md

 ## -enum-fields
 ### -field SystemOnly:0
-Only apps specially provisioned by Microsoft can read these contacts
+Only apps specially provisioned by Microsoft can read these contacts.

 ### -field Limited:1
-All apps can read DisplayName and Picture, other properites are only available to specially provisioned apps
+All apps can read the DisplayName and Picture properties, other properites are only available to specially provisioned apps.

 ### -field Full:2
-All apps can read all properties
+All apps can read all properties.

 ### -field None:3
-No other apps can read any of the contact information
+No other apps can read any of the contact information.

 ## -remarks